Razer Naga: Reception

 The Naga 2014 received positive reviews, with many reviewers enjoying the comfort and the feel of the buttons.
 Nate Ralph of PC World said the Naga 2014 has a more comfortable design compared to the previous versions.
 Hayden Dingman, also of PC World said the nineteen buttons may be over the top for most people, but for those who need it, it's the best option.
 Matt Smith of Digital Trends said the mouse was comfortable and the buttons felt robust.
 He noted that the button arrangement may "take some time to get used to".
 Rob Keyes of GameRant said that when compared to the previous iterations, the Naga 2014 has better buttons and is more user-friendly.
 He recommended the mouse to people who liked the previous iterations and to people who wish to have better control in MMOs.
 Marshall Honorof said the mouse is guaranteed to appeal to MMO fans, but isn't very useful for other genres.

 Both the Naga Epic Chroma and the Naga Chroma were praised by reviewers.
 Marshall Honorof liked the quality and design of both mice.
 Honorof commended the wireless capabilities of the Naga Epic Chroma, along with the lighting and comfort.

 As with the Naga Hex, the Naga Hex v2 received mixed reviews, with the major criticism being its button arrangement.
 Amanda Yeo of the website Gizmodo said that if the reader liked the Naga Hex, the Naga Hex v2 is a definite upgrade.
 She noted that newer users might be thrown off by the button configuration.
 Marshall Honorof's biggest criticism of the mouse was that "most people won't need one", though he continued to say that for those who do, it would work exactly as expected.
 He said that at first, the button arrangement threw him off.
 Michael Crider of Digital Trends said that once the user gets used to the button layout, the actions are "quick and responsive."
 Matthew Buzzi of PC Magazine also believed that the user would like it if they play MOBAs, but if not, another mouse might be a better option.
 He also asserted that the Naga Hex v2 is reliable and well made.
 Kane Fulton from TechRadar listed the Naga Hex v2 as one of the ten best gaming mice.

+Similar to historical Naga mice updates, the Naga X had mixed reviews from critics, mostly since it dropped one of the Naga Pro's defining characteristics, the swappable side plates.
+Mike Epstein from PCMag noted the dropping of the modular side panels, wireless charging, and tilting scroll wheel as some downsides of the Naga X. However, reviewers at Setup.gg noted that the tradeoffs may be worth it for some gamers, particularly since dropping some of these features helped the Naga X reach the low 85-gram weight, which is light compared to competing MMO and MOBA gaming mice.